Last Updated on February 1, 2021.

 Food is fuel.
 Make sure your kids aren’t snacking on junk food all day long while they engage in virtual school.
 Plan for a wholesome lunch and healthy snacks each day.
 Consider sandwich shape cutters and other fun foods to make them more appealing.
 Pro Tip: Actually pack a lunch the night before, just like a regular school day!
 This will prevent any last-minute issues from getting in the way of your student’s healthy eating.

 Schedule a daily check-in with your student.
 You only need 10 or 15 minutes, but it should be focused, uninterrupted time for you to catch up on their school work, and more importantly their emotional well-being.
 It’s ideal for this to be a set time each day (maybe just after dinner, or at 3:30 when their school day is over).
 We are living in unusual times.
 Virtual learning is new to most of us and we will surely encounter new struggles.
-Keep your finger on the pulse so you can assist with any issues immediately.
+The best of the distance learning tips is for parents is to keep your finger on the pulse so you can assist with any issues immediately.

 Keep In Touch with Friends